johshoff/concurrent_queue/README.md

 Performance
 -----------

 Initial performance numbers are quite promising.
-On my laptop, sending 10,000,000 numbers from each of two threads to be consumed by another takes 1.5 seconds, while the same operation takes 2.3 seconds with `mpsc::channel`.
+On my 4 core laptop, sending 10,000,000 numbers from each of two threads to be consumed by another takes 1.1 seconds, while the same operation takes 2.4 seconds with `mpsc::channel`.
+Using 4 producer threads and 1 consumer thread uses 2.0 seconds with the concurrent channel and 4.9 seconds with `mpsc::channel`.

+So it seems to be about a 2x increase in speed.

 See the
 [concurrent-speed-test](https://github.com/johshoff/concurrent_speed_test) repo